Federation of Penny Acres and Wigley Primary Schools’ Curriculum - Intent, Implementation and the Impact

 We, staff, students, governors and the communities of the Federation of Penny Acres and Wigley Primary Schools, are trying to foster a life-long learning behaviour through experiential learning, the setting of high standards, celebration, independence, choice, collaboration and personal discovery.

-It is though these things that our children progress.
+It is through these things that our children progress.

 Progress in our federation can be summed up as KNOWING MORE, REMEMBERING MORE and as a result being able to DO MORE.
 A spiral approach to learning ensures that children learn, use and re-use learnt SKILLS/PROTOTYPES in order to develop KNOWLEDGE.
 Through our Topic based approach, we then look to deepen knowledge further.

 When designing our curriculum we have OUR children at the forefront of our minds.
 Our schools are unique and our children are too.
 This uniqueness drives our children, our community and hence drives our curriculum.